kirthana1181/LeNet-5-using-Brainsmith/README.md

 ## Structure of the Network

 LeNet5 is a small network, it contains the basic modules of deep learning: convolutional layer, pooling layer, and full link layer.
 It is the basis of other deep learning models.
-Here we analyze LeNet5 in depth.
-At the same time, through example analysis, deepen the understanding of the convolutional layer and pooling layer.

 <img width="563" height="287" alt="image" src="https://github.com/user-attachments/assets/6812d5b6-9bb9-4732-b2c2-3eb7ec3a2d6a" />